Department : Counseling and Psychological Services

 Program Description

-Duke CAPS training program is based on the health service psychologist training model, with an emphasis on experiential clinical learning and use of evidence-based research in the provision of services.
+Duke CAPS Sports Psychology training program is an APA-accredited program based on the health service psychologist training model, with an emphasis on experiential clinical learning and use of evidence-based research in the provision of services.
 Training occurs within an interdisciplinary agency of psychologists, clinical social workers, clinical mental health counselors, and psychiatry professionals.
 Didactic and applied learning exercises occur within an interprofessional working environment that includes health and wellness professionals from Student Health, DuWell, and Duke Reach (case management).
 The overarching goal of Duke CAPS training program is to foster personal and professional growth within a health and wellness model, consistent with the goals of CAPS and Student Affairs.
 Specific aims include:

 2. Develop the intern’s assessment, individual, group, workshop, consultation and crisis intervention capabilities for service users.